Champions Journey Planner

 • Quarterly programme reviews

-• A/B testing new approaches
+• Testing new approaches

 • Learning from other organisations

-✓ Key Actions to Complete
+✓ Key actions to complete

 Define your core metrics